> shape & sharpen

 As word about this work in Japan spread across Asia in the 1990s, interest grew.
 Asian Access began to explore how to help leaders in other places in Asia.
 Mongolia was the first country to indicate interest in adapting the Asian Access/Japan model to their context.
 The first class in Mongolia graduated in October 2001.

-Currently in Twelve... with a Vision for Twenty
+Currently in Thirteen... with a Vision for Twenty

 Over time, other countries were added, as leaders approached Asian Access for help in launching our program in new places.
-Currently, Asian Access has established leader development programs in eleven countries, with an ambitious vision for establishing work in 20 countries across Asia over the next few years.
-We plan to launch two new countries soon.
+Currently, Asian Access has established leader development programs in thirteen countries, with an ambitious vision for establishing work in 20 countries across Asia over the next few years.
+We are currently exploring several new countries in which we hope to potentially launch soon.

 * Countries may differ slightly in class size, but usually there are no fewer than 12 pastors in a class, but no more than 20.